How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 Save changes.

-The final full tag on the Shopify shopping cart
+The final full tag in the Shopify shopping cart:

-- Main UET tag.
+- The main UET tag.
 It contains a unique ID of your UET tag.

-- Part of the code tracks info about the purchase with dynamic parameters value.
+- Part of the code that tracks the info about the purchase with the dynamic parameter’s value.

-- The code that passes values for dynamic remarketing parameters: Product ID and page type.
+- The code that passes values for the dynamic remarketing parameters: Product ID and page type.

 How to Check & Track UET Tags Using Bing Tag Assistant?